 I was the best for my area, too, but that wouldn’t be important until we actually met the aliens.
 Or, at the very least, found whatever they left behind.

 Not that they’d show it.
 They weren’t just the best humanity had to offer when it came to the sciences; they had been picked for their personalities as well.
-Low levels of aggression and spotless criminal records and all that.
+Low levels of aggression and spotless criminal records and all of those things.
 It was a trend that had been around since the history of spaceflight- would you really want the greatest achievements of your nation, or even your planet, be represented by horrible people?

 All the while, Kapteyn’s Star grew nearer and nearer.
 We cleared the Oort Cloud, then the orbit of the outermost planet.
 We weren’t passing by it, of course; we never got closer than ten million miles.
 I spent some time studying the frozen gas giant through one of the ship’s telescopic cameras, when I was off-duty.
 In some ways, it almost reminded me of Neptune or Uranus, though it was smaller than either planet.
 We had sent a probe, before I woke up from stasis, but it hadn’t found anything of note.